tadhgboyle/ezDev-1.0/syntax.md

 ## Tips and Tricks

-- ezDev does not care about indentation/lines, though I do recommend using it so your code is more readable.
+- ezDev does not care about indentation, though I do recommend using it so your code is more readable.
+- ezDev does care about line breaks, and your scripts will not work unless each action has its own line.
+This will hopefully be temporary.
 - ezDev will be compatible with VaultAPI variables.

 ---